SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 │  │  ├─ messaging (3ea88c9c-010b-4bf0-9fdb-5c29c9087660 - subaccount)
 ```

-We saw, very briefly, a representation of this structure in the BTP cockpit too, right at the end of the section:
+We saw, very briefly, a representation of this structure in the BTP cockpit too, right at the end of this section of the keynote:

 ![structure represented in the cockpit](hierarchy.png)